hellin/LWMessageQueue/README.md

 Messages of any type (from the MESSAGE union) can be pushed to an input channel.
 When popping messages you get an LWMessageQueue<>::MessageContainer instance.
 To get the actual message from the container, first call messageContainer.isOfType<TYPE>() to determine the type, and then call messageContainer.getMessage<TYPE>() to get the message data cast to the correct POD type struct.

 See Example/Message.h and Example/example.cpp for more details on how to use LWMessageQueue and how to define messages.

+## Dependencies
+Uses the following C++11 features that can be removed if someone needs to use this with an older compiler:
+* std::atomic<> - Replace with OS specific atomic or gcc extension __sync_fetch_and_add()
+* Deleted functions (=delete) - Replace with empty implementation instead {}
+* constexpr - An optimization.
+Simply remove the constexpr keyword